Welcome to Wavebox Pro – thanks for downloading!

 1. Add your first app e.g. Gmail

 When you first install Wavebox you’ll see a welcome screen inviting you to ‘Add an Account’.
 Click to open our App Directory, then find your account and select it e.g. Gmail.
-You will be taken through some quick steps, which may include signing-in to your account, and selecting your services e.g. Calendar, Drive etc. Once completed, your Gmail account icon will appear in the Wavebox window (top-left).
-Click on it to see your account in the main Wavebox window.
+You will be taken through some quick steps, which may include signing-in to your account, and selecting your services e.g. Calendar, Drive etc. Once completed, your Gmail icon will appear in the Wavebox sidebar.
+Click on it to see your Gmail account in the main Wavebox window.
+If you’ve added any services, then they will appear as smaller icons in the top toolbar.
 Job done!
 How easy was that?

-2. Add more apps, like Slack and Trello, plus any other cloud app or website.
+2. Add more apps, like Slack and Trello, or any other cloud app or website.

 Next, you can add some of the Chrome Browser Extensions you currently use.
 You can find a list of supported extensions by selecting the ‘Account Settings’ cog and then the blue ‘EXTENSIONS’ tab.
 Simply ‘Install’ the extension you want from the list to add it to Wavebox.
-We currently support Boomerang, Markdown Here, Gmelius and Mixmax, but new extensions are being added all the time, so keep an eye out for updates.
+Extensions we currently support include Boomerang, Markdown Here, Gmelius, Mixmax and LastPass, but new extensions are being added all the time, so keep an eye out for updates.

 You can make changes to account notifications by right-clicking on any app icon and selecting ‘Account Settings’.
 Look for ‘Badges’ and ‘Notification’ toggles under ‘Services’.
 General notification settings can be found by clicking the ‘Settings’ Cog (bottom-left), then under the blue ‘GENERAL’ tab.